Can You Sue Kaiser Permanente?

 After weighing the evidence, the arbitrator presents a decision.
 The arbitrator’s decision consists of a ruling regarding whether or not malpractice occurred, and whether you should receive damages as compensation for injuries caused.
 At this time, the arbitrator will determine the amount of compensation, if any.

 What If You Disagree With the Results of the Arbitration?

 If you believe the decision made by the arbitrator was wrong and a court should overturn it, you may appeal the decision in court.
 However, most courts are reluctant to overturn arbitration unless clear evidence of poor judgment or other wrongdoing exists.
 Although the process does not take place in court, legal rules still apply.
-If you believe the other party or their lawyers did not follow legal rules of the arbitration process, consult with your medical malpractice lawyer in Philadelphia regarding an appeal.
+If you believe the other party or their lawyers did not follow legal rules of the arbitration process, consult with your Philadelphia medical malpractice lawyer regarding an appeal.